jkowalski995/stealer_logs_search/README.md

 Required tools/packages are in `requirements.txt`

 # How it works?
-1. Unpack zip/rar into directory with use of provided passwords (if archive is not protected with password it will still be unpacked).
+1. Unpack zip/rar/7z into directory with use of provided passwords (if archive is not protected with password it will still be unpacked).
 Every archive has respective dir with it name
-2. Scan for files extensions
-3. Create additional YAML file with detected extensions (exclude *.txt).
-4. Move unneccesary extensions into tmp dir
+2. Scan for files extensions (exclude *.txt, *.TXT, *.jpg) and move unneccesary extensions into tmp dir
-5. rg for phrases in unpacked location and save results into provided directory (each phrase has own *.txt file)
+3. rg for phrases in unpacked location and save results into provided directory (each phrase has own <phrase>.txt file)

 # Info
 I know that this script is not perfect and has some bugs (e.g. attempting to extract more than once), but for now it is working perfectly for me.